croquet/worldcore/README.md

    * update `CHANGELOG.md` with the next release version

+2. Make sure all packages have the latest dependencies

+        lerna clean
+        lerna bootstrap

-2. Commit everything (the next step needs a clean repo)
+3. Commit everything (the next step needs a clean repo)

-3. Bump the version (NB: for a prerelease, use an alternative command as explained below)
+4. Bump the version (NB: for a prerelease, use an alternative command as explained below)

         npx lerna version --no-push